FortuneV13/harmony_node_stats/README.md

 Copy the token, as message on telegram will auto delete after 60 seconds.

+The same token can be used on all your nodes.

 ### 3) Setup
 Install required packages if missing: